Notimatica/docs/styling.md

 Every plugin has its own css file with namespaced classes.
 So every style can be overwritten.

 For example lets look at [Floating button](/docs/floating-button) plugin.
-It has 2 scss styles
+It has 2 scss styles:

 * [For button](https://github.com/Notimatica/sdk/blob/master/src/plugins/button/button.scss)
 * [For popover](https://github.com/Notimatica/sdk/blob/master/src/plugins/button/popover.scss)